“If you build it, they’ll come.”

-But despite barely any focus on SEO, they still achieved this:
+But despite much SEO focus, they still achieved this:

-According to Sean Blanda, VP of Content at Crossbeam, they wanted people who could become buyers to read and respond to their content.
+According to Sean Blanda, VP of Content at Crossbeam, they wanted potential customers to read and respond to their content.

 To achieve this, they just focused on creating high-quality content for humans (not just for SEO).
 Crossbeam got what it asked for – a ton of positive reviews from fans, prospects, and customers alike.

-In this article, he shared how their content marketing efforts generated an email list of 22,000+ averaging, a 38% open rate, and a 14% month-on-month traffic increase.
+Furthermore, Sean Blanda shared how their content marketing efforts generated an email list of 22,000+ averaging, a 38% open rate, and a 14% month-on-month traffic increase in this article.